AniketPotdar-AP/AniketPotdar-AP/README.md

 ## I'm an Angular Developer

-- 🌱 I’m currently learning MEAN Stack Development
+- 🌱 I’m currently learning Full Stack Development
 - 👯 I’m looking to collaborate with other Developers
 - 🥅 2023 Goals: Contribute more to Open Source projects